joevbruno/react-training/Tips.md

 React is consistent.
 Every file has the same basic structure.
 Create or [use a snippet](https://github.com/joevbruno/react-training/blob/master/snippets.json) to automatically generate the repeating elements.
 It will be a HUGE time saver!

+## re-renders are expensive
+Optimize your components using `shouldComponentUpdate`.

 ## Keep your render method simple

 If your component consists of additional helper methods beyond simply a render method,